ammar-tanwar/bloglearnbay/posts/oops-why-2022-is-too-late-for-video-Based-data-science-learning.md

 ## Know what to learn:

 The motivation to learn is appreciated, but knowing what to learn is crucial.
 Data science is huge.
 You cannot learn independently as it is very vast to explore.
-Instructor-led  [**data science training online**](https://www.learnbay.co/data-science-certification-courses/) can help students recognize the right topic to study in the right way.
+Instructor-led <a href="https://www.learnbay.co/data-science-certification-courses/" target="_blank">data science training online</a> can help students recognize the right topic to study in the right way.
 Learning any advanced topic early can lead to a disaster, like a mixture of basic curry and slow-cooked advanced concepts.
 Online instructor-led classes consist of mentors and lecturers who will always help you plan effective learning orientations.

 ## Scheduled learning